 Our proposed facility will produce some of the world’s lowest carbon intensity urea, capturing and managing just under 1,000,000 metric tonnes of CO₂ annually.
 Of this, the majority will be permanently sequestered, a portion will be used in urea production, and only a small fraction will be emitted.

-The average cost to produce urea is significantly lower than what Canadian farmers currently pay—largely because current pricing is tied to NOLA benchmarks and inflated by freight costs.
-Genesis Fertilizers’ local production model eliminates these markups, offering more stable and transparent pricing.
+The average cost to produce urea fertilizer is significantly lower than what Canadian farmers currently pay—largely because current fertilizer prices are tied to NOLA benchmarks and inflated by excessive freight costs, impacting Canadian agriculture.
+Genesis Fertilizers’ local production model, anchored by the Belle Plaine fertilizer plant, eliminates these markups on bulk nitrogen fertilizer, offering Canadian farmers more stable and transparent urea fertilizer pricing.

 Many of North America’s fertilizer plants were built in the 1970s and 1980s.
 Aging infrastructure means higher maintenance costs, lower efficiency, and increased environmental impact.
 The average nitrogen facility lasts 30–50+ years.
 Genesis offers a rare early-stage entry into a long-lifespan, income-generating asset in a critical industry.